jziemer1996/KI4KI/README.md

 #### 2) Snap2StaMPSv2
 #### 3) Dam2Predict
+This repository provides tools for forecasting dam deformations based on environmental drivers using PSI data and pendulum time series.
+Link to the package: https://github.com/Gideon-Stein/KI4KI/blob/main/README.md
 #### 4) SVA-with-snappy
 This package introduces an amplitude-based method that applies Spatially Variant Apodization (SVA) to reduce sidelobes in Synthetic Aperture Radar (SAR) data.
 Link to the package: https://github.com/natasnat/SVA-with-snappy